ng-girls/todo-list-tutorial-french/new-component-todo-item.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-We now have a list of components, so each component received its data from the loop in the parent component.
+We now have a list of components, and each component received its data from the loop in the parent component.
 Next we'll see how this list can be dynamic.